-Residents who believe they have been exposed or have symptoms of COVID-19, should take the following steps:
+Residents who are sick including COVID-19, should take the following steps:

 - Isolate or quarantine in their current assignment.
 When leaving their bedroom, wear a mask and socially distance. - Reach out to via phone to your doctor or the Student Health Center for treatment and guidance. - Review and follow the most recent guidance for the Centers for Disease Control and Prevention.